Will the stability of the Moscow-Ankara-Tehran alliance preserve?

 Russian-Turkish contacts acquire unprecedented intensity.
 30 June, a telephone conversation took place between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan.
 And in May they had a personal meeting.
 Now, as it follows from official reports, Putin and Erdogan discussed the situation in Syria.

 Note that on the eve of the telephone conversation was also held between Erdogan and US President Donald Trump.
 However, according to the Turkish media, it was more about possible ways to resolve the diplomatic crisis in the Persian Gulf and "issues of combating extremism and terrorism."
 As for Syria, US Secretary of Defense James Mattis reaffirmed that Washington will continue to arm the Syrian Kurds after the operation in Rakka.
 Answering the question whether the White House is going to keep the word given to Ankara that the weapons handed over to the Syrian Kurds will be collected back, Mattis replied: "It depends on when and where the next operation will be conducted."
-Although Erdogan believes the support given to the Syrian Kurds, "unthinkable within the alliance in NATO."
-As the Turkish Sabah newspaper writes in this connection, "President Trump continues the policy of regress in Turkish-American relations, which began in May 2013," "ignores Turkey's security problems caused by the civil war in Syria, leaving it in a situation of concern for itself, In a situation where "Russia changed the game in Syria and the balance of power in the region."
-At the same time, according to Sabah, even if "Trump takes one more step forward, he will strike at Assad forces because of" preparing a chemical attack, this will not change the equation in Syria. "
+Although Erdogan considers the support provided to the Syrian Kurds, "unthinkable within the alliance in NATO."
+As the Turkish Sabah newspaper writes in this connection, "President Trump continues the policy of regression in Turkish-American relations, which began in May 2013," "ignores Turkey's security problems caused by the civil war in Syria, leaving it in a situation of concern for itself, in a situation where "Russia has changed the game in Syria and the balance of power in the region."
+At the same time, according to Sabah, even if "Trump takes one more step forward, he will strike at the forces of Assad because of the" preparation of a chemical attack, this will not change the equation in Syria. "

-Some Turkish experts who refuse to believe in such a "betrayal" of the US assure that, from the point of view of Washington strategists, the formation of the Russia-Turkey-Iran alliance is allegedly in line with the "long-term interests and plans of the US in Syria," dictated by "forced necessity, not preference, At the same time pointing to "promising political instability in Turkey."
+Some Turkish experts who refuse to believe in such a "betrayal" of the US assure that from the point of view of Washington strategists the formation of the Russia-Turkey-Iran alliance is allegedly in line with the "long-term interests and plans of the US in Syria," dictated by "forced necessity, not preference, at the same time pointing to "a promising political instability in Turkey."
 But anyway, the Turkish president realized that the biggest risk for him and for the country is not Russia and Iran.
 The question is, is Ankara ready to go consistently along the path of strengthening and developing relations in an alliance with Moscow and Tehran, right up to close military-technical cooperation?
 The so-called "Syrian test" should clarify a lot in this respect, when a new game involving the problems of the political and diplomatic settlement of the Syrian crisis will begin with the introduction of de-escalation zones.